 The Department of Labor has released new guidance related to the administration of the FFCRA and answered more common questions on their Q&A page.
 Here are a few highlights:

 - Documentation: Employers may request an official “request for time off” under FFCRA, but not more.
 You may not require a doctor’s note for example.
-Download a template for employees who are requesting time off under FFCRA here.

 - Childcare provider: The definition of childcare provider includes anyone who generally cares for the children in question.
 This includes individuals paid to provide childcare, like nannies, au pairs, and babysitters, as well as individuals who provide childcare at no cost and without a license on a regular basis, for example, grandparents, aunts, uncles, or a neighbor.

 - Reasons for Self-Quarantine: Employees are only eligible for COVID-19 paid sick leave if a health care provider directs or advises them to self-quarantine because the health care provider believes the employee may have COVID-19 or is particularly vulnerable to COVID-19.

 Paying out Sick Pay & FMLA